Hugo Siepmann: Career

 In 1892, he was deployed by his brother Emil Siepmann, who took-over the management of Peters & Company in Warstein.
 Their common brother-in-law bought the former Hüsing & Co plant who went into bankruptcy and continued to produce under new management and name.

 Siepmann, popularly known as Schippen-Hugo, was active in the distribution of the steel products, which were mainly used in the agricultural sector.
 Over time, the company was completely converted to drop forging.
 In 1916 a new hammer was built with an 85 ton anvil.
 That was the heaviest hammer that existed in a production plant in Germany at the time.
 All bridges from Soest to Warstein had to be reinforced for its transport to Siepmann's works.
 The company had been an important supplier to the bicycle and later to the automobile and railroad industries since the turn of the century.
 Siepmann was also active as a patron in his workforce and the place.

 His first public endowment was in 1907, when he contributed 5 Goldmark (approximately $3,200 in 2024), to the construction the Equestrian Monument in Windhoek (then German South West Africa).
 In 1916, he and his brother Emil, contributed over 45,000 Papiermark (approximately $150,000 in 2024) to a variety of philanthropic causes.
 In 1921, the Siepmann brothers donated 250,000 Papiermark (approximately $800,000 in 2024) for the construction of the Warburg children's home, an orphanage, on the North German island of Norderney.
 Additionally, Siepmann was among the founders and patrons of the Kriegsstiftung des Kreises Arnsberg, which provided aid to families affected from World War I.

 Siepmann held numerous honorary posts and was on the Board of Directors for the Warstein Saving's Union (Sparkasse).
 Since 1935, Siepmann was a board member (supervisory board), of Maschinenbau-Aktiengesellschaft (English: Mechanical Engineering Corporation) in Kassel (previously known as Beck & Henkel).
+Siepmann was among the first owners of an automobile in Warstein since 1909.